The NWHU is challenging you to TURN OFF THE SCREENS this April 29th – May 5h.

-Our log sheet will ask you to check off all activities you did for that day.
+Our log sheet will ask you to check off all the activities you did for that day.
 These include time spent being active, time spent with family, playing outside, reading, and decreasing TV, cell phone, tablet and computer use.

-Did you know that children need at least 2-3 hours of stimulating play each day for their bodies to be healthy.
+Did you know that children need at least 2-3 hours of stimulating play each day for their bodies to be healthy?

 Stimulating play for children means moving and exploring with their bodies, learning and seeing new things.
 Children (and adults) who spend too much time in front of screens can become anxious, stressed withdrawn, angry, overly tired, and sad.
 Screens include TV, cell phone, computer or tablet.